dreaminglucid/LucidServer/README.md

-# Lucid Journal backend server
+# Lucid Server
-The Lucid Journal backend server of the project is responsible for managing dream data, analyzing dream entries, and generating dream-inspired images using AI models like GPT-3.5/4 and DALLE 2.
+Lucid Server is the backend of the Lucid Journal project.
+It is responsible for database functionalilty, API calls, AI logic, Authorization, and more.
+We leverage cutting edge AI models like GPT-3.5/4 for text2speech and DALLE 2 for image generation.

 The frontend for the project can be found here: https://github.com/cp-james-harbeck/LucidJournal